philipp1993/DynamicMediaBTRouter/README.md

 The redirection only starts if a bluetooth device is connected to the hands free bluetooth profile.
 If the hands free connection isn't available anymore the redirection stops.

 **Static Redirecting**

-If you choose this option the audio redirection will start as soon as you start and the service and only stops with the service.
+If you choose this option the audio redirection will start as soon as you start the service and only stops with the service.
 No audio information is analyzed.

 If you choose the reconnect after call option the service restarts itself after a voice call is terminated (the telephone app has priority over the sco channel).
 The service also restarts if you end the "call" for media redirection.
 This option is only available in combination with static redirection.